juxor/afaq/markdown/biblio.md

 Hayek, F. A. von, **The Essence of Hayek**, Chiaki Nishiyama and Kurt Leube (Eds.), Hoover Institution Press, Stanford, 1984

 **Individualism and Economic Order**, Henry Regnery Company, Chicago, 1948

 _"1980s Unemployment and the Unions"_ contained in Coates, David and Hillard, John (Eds.), **The Economic Decline of Modern Britain: The Debate between Left and Right**, Wheatsheaf Books Ltd., 1986.

-**New Studies in Philosophy, Politics, Economics and the History of Ideas**, Routledge & Kegan Paul.
-London/Henley, 1978\.
+**New Studies in Philosophy, Politics, Economics and the History of Ideas**, Routledge &amp; Kegan Paul.
+London/Henley, 1978.

 **Law, Legislation and Liberty**, Routledge and Kegan Paul, London, 1982.

 Hayek, F. A. von (ed.), **Collectivist Economic Planning**, Routledge and Kegan Paul, London, 1935.